advay77/AI-Optimizer-/README.md

 Orion is optimized for cost from the ground up:

 1. **Aggressive Token Limits**:
-   - Router uses **anthropic/claude-3-haiku** (very cheap) instead of expensive models
-   - Estimated completion tokens capped at reasonable levels based on complexity
+   - Estimated completion tokens capped at 1024 max to stay within budget
 2. **Value-Based Selection**:
-   - Never picks an expensive model unless it provides significant quality improvement
-   - Prioritizes models with high quality-to-cost ratio
+   - Task‑specific weights ensure we pick the right tool for the job (not just the most expensive model)
+   - Quality‑first, but cost is a factor in tie breaks and simple tasks
 3. **Smart Fallback Chain**:
-   - Starts with most capable fallbacks, then moves to cheaper ones to maximize chance of success while keeping cost low
+   - Starts with capable fallbacks, then moves to cheaper ones
 4. **Cached Model Catalog**:
    - Avoids repeated calls to OpenRouter's models API
    - Refreshes only once per hour